 Your dentist or oral surgeon may need to widen your tooth socket, which they will do by rocking the tooth back and forth – this should be the only time you feel any pressure.
 You shouldn’t be able to feel any pain during the procedure, as the area being worked on should be numb.

 Treatment is usually carried out under the local anaesthetic.
 Nevertheless we understand that some of our clients may be anxious to undergo this procedure.
 As a result we are able to provide sedation for this procedure.

-At integrated Dentalcare we are able to provide tooth removal assisted by the waterlase.
-This makes the procedure safer and less traumatic as it takes the vibration and drilling sensation out of the procedure.
+At Integrated Dentalcare we are able to provide tooth removal assisted by the waterlase.
+This makes the procedure less traumatic and safer, as it takes the vibration and drilling sensation out of the procedure.

 Once the treatment has been completed we place dissolving stitches for your convenience.
 Low level laser therapy is used to encourage faster healing and diminished after pain.

 To give our clients peace of mind during the healing phase they are able to contact us after hours, if they require advice.

 It is usually estimated to take around 7-10 days for the recovery period to end, but it can’t be longer or shorter.
 It depends entirely on the patient and how they look after themselves after the treatment.